sampointer/kapo/README.md

 The first is the most useful as a container `ENTRYPOINT`, especially in tandem with the `--ttl` flag to inject some chaos.

 The second will prop up
-failing processes by continually restarting it them if they fail (with an optional wait interval), reporting interesting fasts like the last return code and start time on the status listener.
+failing processes by continually restarting it them if they fail (with an optional wait interval), reporting interesting facts like the last return code and start time on the status listener.

 The third, `watch`, is for use in tandem with your preferred process supervisor: it'll infer the state of the